1964 British Formula Three season

 The 1964 British Formula Three season was the 14th season of the British Formula 3 season.
 Jackie Stewart took the BARC Championship, while Rodney Banting took the BRSCC Championship.

 BARC Championship

+The British Racing Drivers Club (ARC) 1964 sanctioned British Formula 3 series was named "Express & Star British Formula 3 Championship".

+The scoring system was 9-6-4-3-2-1 points awarded to the first six classified finishers.
+All results counted towards the driver's final tally.